The Minimum Age to Work in Texas

 Minor Workers' Hours

-Young people ages 16 and 17 may not work more than eight hours per day or more than 48 hours in one week.
-They're also prohibited from going to work before 5 a.m. or after 10 p.m. on a day before a school day, which includes summer school sessions.
+In Texas, state requirements mandate that youths 14 and 15 years old may not work more than eight hours per day or exceed 48 hours per week.
+They cannot work before 5 a.m. or after 10 p.m. on a day before a school day, which includes summer school sessions.
 In addition, juveniles in this age bracket may not work past midnight on a day before a nonschool day.

 Moreover, these teens may only work between 7 a.m. and 7 p.m. during the school year.
-Federal law allows young people ages 14 and 15 to work extended hours, up to 9 p.m., from June 1 to Labor Day.
-Children in special circumstances or in severe need of earning money—because they are supporting their families, for example—may request exemptions from these rules.
+Federal law allows young people ages 14 and 15 to work up to 9 p.m. from June 1 to Labor Day.

 Jobs Available to Texas Minors